 *Floral Woody Musk

 This complicated mouthful is not really that complex.
 It refers to those abstract contemporary scents which were popularized with Narciso for Her by Narciso Rodriguez.
 They give a mysterious aura that is both clean and suggestive, and has a vague floral element you can’t really place, like imaginary flowers from Mars, and for that reason perfectly unisex.
-Silver Musk (Nasomatto) has that silvery sheen we associate with cool notes such as iris, freesia and clean musk.
+Yesterday Haze (Imaginary Authors) is a superb example of this category.

 A field of blossoming wild flowers is probably one of the most evocative and romantically innocent images one can think of.
 Green elements only aid this nostalgic feeling.
 A classic fragrant specimen is Diorissimo, the great lily of the valley scent built on the green sweetness of the molecule hydroxycitronellol.
-A perfect and natural contemporary example is Ealing Green (4160), with its grassy ambience around the note of violets and roses, is like a stroll in the herb and flower gardens of Walpole Park where the founder of the brand met her husband-to-be.
+A perfect contemporary example is Antonia by Puredistance.

 A handful of flowers have a spicy element to their aroma, such as carnation or freesia, and this is often beautifully highlighted with the addition of actual spices in the formula.
-Cloves, cinnamon and caraway enhance these qualities, such as in the seductive 1876 Mata Hara (Histoires de Parfums), fittingly inspired by the infamous dancer spy.
+Cloves, cinnamon and pepper enhance these qualities.
+Oeillet Louis XV is an unmissable spicy Carnation scent from Oriza L Legrand.

 Ferns don’t really have a distinct smell of their own, but they evoke green woods and a sense of calm, so this fragrance family is reflected in products of male grooming.
 Fougères typically include lavender, the traditional plant which evokes cleanliness, as well as coumarin, an almond like material that smells of freshly cut hay.